Axiomatizations of Team Logics: Preliminaries

-The inference rules \Deriv{(Nec)} and \Deriv{(UG$\forall$)} require explanation.
-In contrast to the modus ponens \Deriv{(E$\imp$)} they cannot be applied to arbitrary derived formulas, but only to \emph{theorems} $\alpha$.
-That $\alpha$ is a theorem means that it was derived from only the axioms of the proof system and not from the given premises $\Phi$.
-Consider the necessitation rule \Deriv{(Nec)}.
-Surely if $\alpha$ is a tautology, then $\Box\alpha$ is, but $\alpha$ alone does not entail $\Box\alpha$.
-This is the "failure of the deduction theorem" which is discussed \eg by \textcite{deduction_fail,patrick_blackburn_2_2007}.
-There are several ways to remedy it, one is exactly the restriction of $\alpha$ to be a theorem, \ie, no local assumptions from $\Phi$ were used for deriving the given formula.\footnote{To encode this formally, we can for instance use as judgement set $\calL \cup \calL \times \{0,1\}$, where $(\alpha,1)$ counts as axiom or theorem and $(\alpha,0)$ does not, and the $1$-bit is maintained until a "$0$-formula" is used.} This restores the \emph{deduction theorem} for $\sfH^\Box$ and $\sfH$, for a detailed proof see \textcite{deduction_fail}.
+Let us explain the inference rules \Deriv{(Nec)} and \Deriv{(UG$\forall$)}.
+In contrast to \Deriv{(E$\imp$)}, they cannot be applied to arbitrary derived formulas.
+Instead, they can only be applied to \emph{theorems} $\alpha$, meaning that $\alpha$ was derived from the axioms of the system only, not using any premises.
+This ensures that the \emph{deduction theorem} holds.\footnote{For instance, if $\alpha$ is a tautology, then so is $\Box\alpha$, however, $\alpha \nvDash \Box\alpha$.
+This phenomenon is discussed by Fitting and Hakli and Negri \cite{deduction_fail,patrick_blackburn_2_2007} as the "failure of the deduction theorem" in modal logic, and one way to remedy it is exactly the restriction of $\alpha$ to be a theorem.}